 Last Week: #14 (up 2)

 New to the states and new to eMLS, Diop nearly signed to play professional soccer for a South African club, but instead focused on school and moved to America.
-He may not have made the stage during LS1, but he’s only nine points outside the top eight.
+He may not have made the final stage during LS1, but he’s only nine points outside the top eight.

 13. Kid M3mito (Guillermo Trevino)